By using this site, you agree to the Privacy Policy and Terms of Use.

 Is wood burning really worse for climate than gas heating?

-Wood burning produces black carbon emissions that are extremely potent climate warmers, plus substantial supply chain emissions.
-Gas heating avoids black carbon but still produces greenhouse gases directly.
+According to The BMJ analysis, wood burning produces black carbon emissions that are extremely potent climate warmers, plus substantial supply chain emissions.
+Gas heating produces particulate and gaseous pollution but avoids black carbon emissions.

 Source: Wood burning also contributes to climate change